Cherreads

 Jenny.

 Lit like a secret under stage lights—wine silk clinging to her frame, a smile barely held.
-She moved beside Dane like the moment had been choreographed for her.

 Naya bit her lip, suppressing a grin.

 Jenny's eyes found hers across the floor.
-That best-friend look.
+That best-friend look:

-Don't freak out.
-I'm freaking out.
+"Don't freak out.
+I'm freaking out."

-Their whole childhood passed in that one glance.
+Their whole childhood passed in one glance.

 Cole leaned in.